Sonitus Time 2016-date

 Sonitus Sound Art and Synthesiser Symposium

 Sonitus was founded in 2016 to promote sonic arts in Suffolk and beyond.
 We want to include traditionally under-represented groups in electronic music and sound art.
-We have held open jam sessions, a synth meet and run community workshops to try and reach beyond the usual sonic arts audiences.
+We held open jam sessions, a synth meet and run handmade electronic music workshops.

 We believe that deep immersive music positively impacts humanity.
 Becoming immersed in sound, learning to create your own sound environment and messing about with electronics all have huge benefits: for example, mental health (creative activities are great for relieving stress and patching a module or making drone music is particularly meditative) and education (sonic arts are a fun and accessible entry point into science, technology, engineering & math subjects).
 Our mission is to promote this message and include as many people at possible.